Graduate Assistantships and Fellowships

 Fellowships are awarded to students based on various competitive scenarios, usually involving an evaluation of a student’s background, degree of accomplishment, and promise for future professional and personal development.

 The Farnsworth Fellowships are presented to a currently matriculated MS and/or PhD student who demonstrates and holds promise for scholarship and service in forest and natural resources management.
-The FNRM Graduate Education Committee selects this award’s recipients.
 Students self-nominate for the Farnsworth award with letters of recommendation from selected professors.
-Historically, the Farnsworth Fellowships are awarded in the spring.
 Announcements for applications are distributed to students and faculty each year.

-The Leaf Award is presented to a currently matriculated student who has a record of and shows promise for research in forest and natural resources management.
-The FNRM Graduate Education Committee selects this award’s recipients.
+The Albert L. Leaf Memorial Award is presented to a currently matriculated student who has a record of and shows promise for research in forest and natural resources management.
 Faculty members, usually their major professors, nominate students for the Leaf Award.
-Historically, the Leaf Award has been presented in the fall.
 Announcements for applications are distributed to faculty each year.

 The Edna Bailey Sussman Fund provides stipends to currently matriculated students to support semester-long and summer internship experiences.
 Sussman fellowships support a broad range of interest areas, including forest and natural resources management.
 Sussman applications are treated competitively.
-Awards are usually in the range of $2,500-$3,500.
-Interested students should request the document “E.B.
-Sussman Fund: How to Apply” from the Office of Instruction and Graduate Studies (227 Bray Hall).
+More information about the application process and requirements can be found on the Graduate School website.

 Syracuse, NY 13210-2788